My Retro-Inspired Capsule Wardrobe

 That doesn’t, of course, mean that YOU’LL need five near-identical cardigans, and three stripe tops, however, if you want to create a retro-inspired capsule wardrobe of your own: if you do, though, here are the ones I recommend…

-I hesitated to call this a “capsule wardrobe” – partly because there’s been a bit of a backlash against capsule wardrobes lately, and I know some of you absolutely hate them (I’m hoping the title of the post will give those people a heads-up that this one’s not for them!), but also because it’s not really a capsule wardrobe: or not in the way people tend to think of that term, anyway.
+I actually hesitated to call this a “capsule wardrobe” – partly because there’s been a bit of a backlash against capsule wardrobes lately, and I know some of you absolutely hate them (I’m hoping the title of the post will give those people a heads-up that this one’s not for them!), but also because it’s not really a capsule wardrobe: or not in the way people tend to think of that term, anyway.